-1. Freshman students must enter Lynchburg College with an intended program goal of nursing.
+1. Freshman students enter Lynchburg College with an intended program goal of nursing.
 A separate application to the nursing major must be completed and submitted by April 1 of the freshman spring semester.
 Applications will be reviewed following completion of spring semester.
-2. Transfer students must complete both an application to Lynchburg College and the nursing major by April 1.
-Applications will be reviewed following receipt of spring grades.
+2. Transfer students must complete an application to Lynchburg College by April 11.
+Applications will be reviewed following receipt of transcripts.
 3. Second-degree students who have completed all required nursing prerequisite courses must complete an application to Lynchburg College by April 1 (effective spring 2013).
+4. Students submitting applications after April 1 will be considered on a space available basis.